 I am writing today because I have reviewed the record of appeal and wish to explain your options.
 Unfortunately, after review of the record, I have not found any significant errors made by the superior court which would entitle you to a reversal or a reduction of your sentence.
 In addition, I have determined that there are some possible consequences that may negatively affect you if do decide to proceed.
-Before you make that decision, I would like to fully explain those risks.
-Once you have read through this letter, I ask that you respond to me, in writing, before December 21, 2015, to tell me how you wish to proceed.
+Before you make the decision on whether to proceed with the appeal, I would like to fully explain those risks.

+Once you have decided whether or not to continue your appeal, I ask that you contact me in writing before December 21, 2015.
+On the next page I describe what action I will need you to take.